Meet Alfred, the robot concierge - NewsBreak

 And guests are impressed.

 “We called the front desk and they said, ‘Hey we’ll send Alfred.’
 My fiancé and I look at each other.
 Alfred?
 As soon as we opened our door, there’s this robot greeting us with our food.
-It was amazing,” hotel guest Edward Delarosa said.Workers at nation’s first unionized Starbucks walk off the job
+It was amazing,” hotel guest Edward Delarosa said.Employees at 1st unionized Starbucks walk off job due to ‘unsafe working conditions

 As CEO of Savioke Service Robots, Steve Cousins runs the company that runs the robots rented out to over a hundred businesses nationwide.
 To him, the bots are improving, not replacing jobs.